vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 When you make an element the outer container, Neat automatically centers it in the viewport (by adding **margin-left: auto** / **margin-right: auto**), clears the floats and applies the specified **$max-width**.
 It is an optional mixin (recommended though) and you can have multiple outer container elements on a single page.
 The one thing you can’t do is nest them.

 The outer container holds your layout grid.
-Within it, your grid can span as many columns across as specified in your **grid-settings** file via the **$grid-columns** variable (default to 12 columns).
+Within it, your grid can span as many columns across as specified in your **grid-settings** file via the **$grid-columns** variable (defaults to 12 columns).
 That means all the elements in a row have to add up to the total number of columns specified there.

 In the dummy example below, you’ll see that the **container** element wraps a couple of **aside** and **article** tags.
 They span 3 and 9 columns respectively and simply add up to 12 columns as specified in my settings.
 If I’d go over that number of columns the layout would certainly break.
 Think of the **outer-container** mixin as the most likey prerequisite for adding grid layouts within container elements.